Troubleshooting Lync Whole-House Audio Systems

 - 2. Power off the central Lync controller using the power button on the front.

 - 3. Wait 10 seconds.
-Press the power button back in.
+Press the power button back in AND WAIT 15 SECONDS FOR THE SYSTEM TO FULLY BOOT UP.

 - 4. Power back on the amplifier(s) if powered off.